 1. Lost or Stolen Personal Documents1.
 Lost or Stolen Personal Documents

-While these days, many of us keep most of our personal information online, a lot of identity theft still occurs the old-fashioned way; lost or stolen personal documents.
+While many of us keep most of our personal information online these days, a lot of identity theft still occurs the old-fashioned way; lost or stolen personal documents.
 Simply losing your wallet could give a thief access to an abundance of personal information about you.
 For instance, credit cards, driver’s license, and maybe even your Social Security number.
 Beyond losing your wallet, other ways a thief can acquire your personal information include:

-- Digital Devices – Smartphones, laptops, tablets, and other digital devices can be a treasure trove of personal information for a thief.
+- Digital Devices – Smartphones, laptops, tablets, and other digital devices can be thieves’ treasure troves of personal information.
 Secure your devices with strong passwords and security software.